Joint Workshop of the 4th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2023) and the 3rd AI + Informetrics (AII2023)

 Special Issue

-Accepted submissions will be invited to submit to our special issue in Technological Forecasting and Social Change or Journal of Informetrics.
+Accepted submissions will be invited to submit to our special issue in Journal of Informetrics.
 More detailed information about this special issue can be visited at: https://eeke-workshop.github.io/2023/si-eeke-aii.html.

 Important Dates